pennjammin/pool-toolz/README.md

 Welcome to the Pool Toolz demo!
 This is a small app that helps track a game of straight pool (14.1/125 points).

 PLEASE BE AWARE THAT THE FREE TIER OF ZEIT'S NOW HOSTING ARTIFACTS DEPLOYMENTS, ERGO, THE FIRST LOAD TAKES A BIT.
+Also, since it is currently using localStorage, sometimes localStorage.clear() in the console can be helpful.
+Cheers!

 It is build in React and utilizes Styled Components as it's CSS-in-JS mechanism.
 Hence the remixed React logo!
 I tried to keep it minimal and sharp considering my audience.
 As this was to be a demo, I leveraged localStorage as suggested as a sort of faux backend.
 It was designed for mobile first as it makes way more sense being viewed from such a medium.
 It would work well as a PWA so I am building it out as such.